2018 Hyundai Santa Fe Trim Levels with Comparisons & Configurations.

 In addition to those standard features, the SE is available with one optional package.
 The Premium Package adds blind spot monitors with rear cross traffic alerts, hands-free liftgate, push-button start, a powered passenger seat, leather interior, heated seats and LED fog lights.

-Compare the Santa Fe SE vs SE Ultimate Trim Levels.
+Compare the Santa Fe SE vs SE Ultimate Trims.
 What is the difference?